Disaster Recovery Guide for Jira

 where <issue_id> is the issueid returned by the SQL query in the previous step.

-3. Open the issue returned by the search and check that the attachments on the issue are visible.
-If the attachments are not visible, check some slightly older ones; you should be able to determine the most recent attachment that is available as well as which attachments are missing.
+3. Open the issue returned by the search and check if the issue attachments are visible.
+If you can’t see them, check some slightly older issues.
+You should be able to determine the most recent attachment that’s available as well as which attachments are missing.

 Returning to the primary instance

-In most cases, you will want to return to using your primary instance, after you have resolved the problems that caused the disaster.
-This is easiest to achieve if you can schedule a reasonably-sized outage window.
+In most cases, after you’ve resolved the problems that caused the disaster, you'll want to return to using your primary instance.
+This is easy to achieve if you can schedule a reasonably-sized outage window.

 You need to: